What is Spotted Fever Rickettsiosis (SFR)?

 - If you have concerns about SFR, contact your healthcare provider.

-- Visit the Centers for Disease Control and Prevention website at https://www.cdc.gov/rmsf/index.html or at https://www.cdc.gov/otherspottedfever/.
+- Visit the Centers for Disease Control and Prevention website at the CDC page on Rocky Mountain spotted fever or at the CDC page for other spotted fevers.